linkion/class-reservation/README.md

 * Setting up a development server for testing the frontend with the backend with example data

 ## References
-* the full rust stack is based off of this [template](https://github.com/dontlaugh/rocket-yew-starter-pack)
+* the full rust stack is based off of this [rocket-yew-starter-pack](https://github.com/dontlaugh/rocket-yew-starter-pack) and [rust-web-starter](https://github.com/ghotiphud/rust-web-starter)

 ## Building and running
 Using `Docker`